BehaviorTree/btcpp_website/versioned_docs/version-3.8/tutorial-basics/tutorial_08_additional_args.md

 ```

-In same cases, it is desirable to pass to the constructor of our class
+In some cases, it is desirable to pass
-additional arguments, parameters, pointers, references, etc.
+additional arguments, parameters, pointers, references, etc,
+to the constructor of our class.

 :::caution
 Some people use blackboards to do that. **Don't**.